 Welcome to the Australian Consulate-General in Lae, Papua New Guinea.
-Australia’s Minister for Foreign Affairs, Julie Bishop, formally opened the Consulate-General on 8 March 2017.
+Australia’s then-Minister for Foreign Affairs, Julie Bishop, formally opened the Consulate-General on 8 March 2017.

-With a focus on supporting business, development and people-to-people links, the Consulate-General is accessible from a temporary office in the Lae International Hotel.
-The Consulate-General provides consular, passport and notarial services to Australian citizens.
+The Consulate-General supports business, development and people-to-people links and provides consular, passport and notarial services to Australian citizens.

-We would like to encourage all Australian citizens and permanent residents in Papua New Guinea to register with the Australian Government through the Australian High Commission, Australia Consulate-General Lae or Smartraveller at www.smartraveller.gov.au.
+All Australian citizens and permanent residents in Papua New Guinea should register with the Australian Government through the Australian High Commission, Australia Consulate-General Lae or Smartraveller at www.smartraveller.gov.au.

 The registration information you provide will help us to find you in an emergency.
-It may also be used to pass other information to you such as new Travel Advisories, notice of elections, and important information relevant to travellers and expatriates.
+It may also be used to pass other information to you such as new travel advisories, notices of elections, and important information relevant to travellers and expatriates.

 Australian Consulate-General, Lae